derivexyz/v1-core/docs/contracts/optiontoken.md

 ### Function `getPositionWithOwner(uint256 positionId) → struct OptionToken.PositionWithOwner external`

-Returns a PositionWithOwner struct of a given positionId
+Returns a PositionWithOwner struct of a given positionId (same as OptionPosition but with owner)

 ### Function `getPositionsWithOwner(uint256[] positionIds) → struct OptionToken.PositionWithOwner[] external`